 On our website is a unique feature, a Queries column.
 Please use the email address firstname.lastname@example.org to submit inquiries about some of your lost Piscataqua ancestors.

 Although we have one annual meeting there are many ways that you can become involved in our society.
-For example, we are presently recruiting a data base manager to replace our veteran manager.
+Our website is updated frequently, so please visit it often to read the latest news and information.